AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ## Future Plans

-Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in relation to it.
+* We will extend the PolkaAirdrop project to support token-based airdrops.
+* We will extend the promotion of airdrops on other popular social media networks such as Instagram or WeChat.

+The project will be maintained after the grant as using with own funds, and also the project is proposing a unique business model already being used in other similar platforms such as chainGPT as commented before.
+This business model is based on collecting a fee  for each NFT project launch the platfrom.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Announcement by CoinReference Team
+**How did you hear about the Grants Program?** Announcement by the Polkadot CoinReference Team